Dalmatian dog breed

 About the Dalmatian

-The Dalmatian is a very large companion dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Dalmatian is manageable for most owners.
+The Dalmatian is a large companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Dalmatian is manageable for most owners.
 Typically standing 19 to 24 inches tall at the shoulder and weighing 48 to 55 pounds, this breed has a life expectancy of 13 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Dalmatian brings a distinct combination of traits that sets it apart.
 The Dalmatian is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Dalmatian loves being close to its people and forms strong bonds with every member of the household.